 If Phase 1 pages targeting high-volume terms underperform while your niche Phase 2 pages over-deliver, shift resources accordingly.
 Your initial scoring model is a hypothesis.
 Real performance data refines it with every phase.

 Pages that ranked well at launch but have declined need attention.
 Build refresh cycles into your roadmap.
-The Content Agent can update product listings, refine copy, and adjust on-page elements to keep existing pages competitive while you continue building new ones.
+The Similar AI's Content Agent can update product listings, refine copy, and adjust on-page elements to keep existing pages competitive while you continue building new ones.

 Major catalog changes (new product lines, discontinued categories), algorithm updates, or competitive shifts all warrant a roadmap review.
 At minimum, conduct a full reassessment quarterly to ensure your priorities still reflect current market conditions.

-Similar AI's autonomous agents handle the heavy lifting: the Topic Sieve identifies demand-validated opportunities, the New Pages Agent builds and publishes them, and the Linking Agent wires everything together.
-Your team stays focused on strategy while the system executes your roadmap.
+Similar AI's specialized capabilities handle the heavy lifting: the Topic Sieve filters and prioritizes candidate topics to find genuine opportunities, the New Pages Agent builds and publishes them, and the internal linking capability wires everything together.
+Your team stays focused on strategy while the system executes your ecommerce content roadmap.
+Most e-commerce teams see pages ranking within days of publishing Phase 1 pages, with meaningful revenue attribution within weeks.